Reena-senthilkumar/APTITUDE/README.md

+Aptitude Problem Set — 50 Questions
+A. Pipes & Cisterns / Alternate Work (10)

+Pipe A fills a tank in 6 min, Pipe B in 8 min.
+They are opened alternately 1 min each.
+Find time to fill the tank.

+A tank can be filled by A in 10 hr, B in 15 hr.
+They work in turn, starting with A, each for 2 hr.
+Find total time.

+Pipe fills in 9 hr, a leak empties in 36 hr.
+The pipe is open 2 hr, then closed 1 hr (leak works during closed hour).
+Find total fill time.

+Two pipes fill a tank in 12 and 15 min.
+They are opened alternately 1 min each, faster first.
+Find total fill time.

+Three pipes A,B,C fill a tank in 8, 12, 16 hr.
+They work in cycles: A 1 hr, B 1 hr, C 1 hr… Find total fill time.

+Pipe A fills in 10 min, B in 12 min, C in 15 min.
+Open pattern: A 2 min, B 2 min, C 2 min.
+Tank = 1.
+Find fill time.

+Two workers A and B can do a work in 12 and 18 days.
+They work on alternate days, A first.
+Find completion time.

+A can do a work in 15 days, B in 20 days.
+They work half-day alternately.
+Find total days.

+A fills in 8 hr, B fills in 12 hr.
+Open pattern: A 1 hr, B 2 hr… Find time to fill.

+Pipe A fills a tank in 6 hr, B empties in 9 hr.
+Alternate working: A 1 hr, B 1 hr, repeat.
+Find total fill time.

+B. Time & Work — Complex / Patterns (10)

+A can finish a job in 10 days, B in 15 days.
+They work day-wise alternately, A starts.
+Find total days.

+Three workers A,B,C: 8,12,24 days.
+Work pattern: Day1 A, Day2 B, Day3 C… Find total days.

+A & B together can do a job in 9 days.
+A is twice as fast as B. Work pattern: Day1 both, Day2 only A… Find total days.

+A can do work in 12 days, B in 16 days.
+Alternate working: 4 hr/day each.
+Find days to complete.

+Two people A,B can complete in 18 & 24 days.
+They work in 3-hr shifts alternately.
+Find total time.

+A,B,C can do a work in 10,15,20 days.
+Work pattern: A&B 1 day, B&C 1 day, C&A 1 day… Find completion time.

+A can do a job in 8 days, B in 12 days.
+They alternate half-days.
+Find completion.

+A fills tank in 6 hr, B in 8 hr, C empties in 12 hr.
+Alternating cycles: A&B 1 hr each, C 1 hr.
+Find total fill time.

+Two men can do a work in 30 & 45 days.
+They alternate: 2 days A, 1 day B. Find total time.

+A,B,C can do work in 10,20,30 days.
+Work pattern: A alone 1 day, B alone 1 day, C alone 1 day… Find completion time.

+C. Mixtures & Alligation (6)

+Mix 3 varieties of sugar: 30,50,80 ₹/kg.
+Total 120 kg, cost 56 ₹/kg.
+Find one possible solution.

+90 L milk, remove 15 L & replace with water.
+Repeat 2 times.
+Find milk left.

+Vessel contains alcohol & water in ratio 7:5.
+Remove 12 L & add water to maintain 1:1 ratio.
+Find original quantity.

+Two solutions: 20% & 50% alcohol.
+Mix 60 L solution at 35%.
+Find volumes of each solution.

+A merchant mixes two varieties of rice: 10 ₹/kg & 12 ₹/kg.
+Desired cost 11.2 ₹/kg.
+Find ratio.

+80 L of 30% solution, 20 L removed & replaced by 50% solution.
+Find final %.

+D. Trains & Relative Motion (5)

+Train 150 m crosses platform in 12 s at 72 km/h.
+Find platform length.

+Two trains, lengths 120 m & 180 m, opposite directions, cross in 9 s.
+Speed of second train?

+Train passes a man in 12 s & platform in 36 s.
+Find train length & speed.

+Train 200 m crosses 250 m stationary wagon in 15 s.
+Find train speed.

+Two trains of lengths 180 m & 220 m run in same direction.
+Relative speed = 30 km/h.
+Time to cross = 24 s.
+Find speeds.

+E. Probability & Combinations (5)

+Box: 5R,4B,3G.
+Two balls drawn without replacement.
+P(second green | first not red)?

+5 coins tossed.
+P(at least 3 heads)?

+From digits 1–5, 4-digit numbers without repetition divisible by 5.
+How many?

+Arrange letters of “MISSISSIPPI”.
+How many 4-letter words with ≥2 S?

+Box has 6 white & 4 black balls.
+Pick 2 balls.
+P(exactly 1 white)?

+F. CI / Discount / Profit (4)

+P = ₹20,000 at 12% p.a. quarterly compounding for 3 years.
+Find CI & amount.

+Article marked up 50%, 2 successive discounts 20% & 10%, SP = 10,125.
+Find CP.

+Profit 15% on cost ₹8,500.
+Find SP.

+Discount 12% on MP ₹15,000.
+Find SP.

+G. Algebra / Numbers (5)

+Solve x² - 14x + 45 = 0.

+Two numbers sum = 25, product = 144.
+Find numbers.

+Solve 1/x + 1/y = 1/6, x-y=2.

+Three numbers in AP: sum = 45, product = 520.
+Find numbers.

+Solve 2x + 3y = 12, x - y = 1.

+H. Mensuration / Geometry (5)

+Cylinder radius 7 cm, height 10 cm.
+Volume?

+Cone radius 6 cm, height 8 cm.
+Volume?

+Sphere radius 5 cm.
+Surface area?

+Frustum: top radius 4 cm, bottom 6 cm, height 10 cm.
+Volume?

+Solid: cone radius 6 cm, height 8 cm on cylinder radius 6 cm, height 10 cm.
+Volume?
 🚰 Pipes & Cisterns – Alternate / Advanced

 Q1.
 Pipe A fills a tank in 6 hrs, Pipe B fills in 8 hrs.
 They are opened alternately, A first, then B. In how many hours will the tank be full?